Symphony No. 1

 Original Version (1866-68)

 Little is known about the early history of the First Symphony.
-According to the composer's biography, work was begun on the Symphony in March 1866 , and the first reference by Tchaikovsky himself to the Symphony appears in his letter to his brother Anatoly of 25 April/7 May 1866: "At eleven o'clock, I either give a lesson until one [o'clock], or tackle the symphony (which, by the way, is going sluggishly) ...
-I always return home by twelve [midnight]; write letters or the symphony, and read in bed for a long time...
-My nerves are extremely fraught again, for the following reasons: 1) my lack of success in composing the symphony; 2) Rubinstein and Tarnovsky... spend all day trying to torment me...
-3) being unable to shake off the thought that I might soon die without even managing to complete the symphony" .
+According to the composer's biography, work was begun on the Symphony in March 1866 , and the first reference by Tchaikovsky himself to the Symphony appears in his letter to his brother Anatoly of 25 April/7 May 1866: "At 11 o'clock I either give a lesson until 1 or sit over my symphony (which, by the way, is going sluggishly) ...
+I always return home at midnight; writing letters or the symphony, and reading for a long time in bed.
+I've been sleeping atrociously lately ...
+My nerves have been utterly upset again for the following reasons: 1) a lack of success in composing the symphony; 2) Rubinstein and Tarnovsky, who, noticing that I'm nervous, try to frighten me all day by various means; 3) the unshakeable thought that I'll soon expire without even managing to successfully finish the symphony" .

 According to Modest Tchaikovsky's recollections, because of his ill-health "Pyotr Ilyich was unable to finish the symphony in its entirety during the summer.
 Nevertheless, before returning to Moscow, he decided to show the symphony as it stood to A. G. Rubinstein and N. I. Zaremba, in the hope that it would be performed in one of the Russian Musical Society concerts in Saint Petersburg.
 But instead he was sorely disappointed; the symphony was judged very harshly and was not approved for performance...
 The professors' authority was so great that Pyotr Ilyich bowed down before them and took the symphony to Moscow with the intention of revising it" .